 One of their core practices is the collective dream workshops, which serve as spaces for political imagination and resonance across thresholds, where the weaving of anticipation, territory, and neuroplasticity is explored through dreaming as a relational technology.

-nomasmetaforas has been invited as the collective in charge of the pedagogical coordination for the central and southern zones of Cauca within the framework of the upcoming 47th National Salon of Artists, articulating territorial processes that integrate the questions of art, knowledge, and emancipation.
+nomasmetaforas is part of the pedagogical & mediation coordination of the 47th National Salon of Artists of Colombia, articulating territorial processes that integrate the questions of art, knowledge, and emancipation.

 Committed to the Indigenous knowledges of the Cauca region in Colombia, their artistic and pedagogical practice currently involves collaboration with the Universidad Autónoma Indígena Intercultural (UAIIN-CRIC), with whom they are co-developing, alongside their pedagogical team, a master’s program titled Pluriversal Infrastructures, in partnership with the University of Paris 8, the Universidad Autónoma Comunal de Oaxaca in Mexico, and UAIIN-CRIC in Cauca.